crossplane/docs/content/master/concepts/composition-revisions.md

 This gives `CompositionRevision` consumers an idea about which revision is 'newest'.

-Crossplane distinguishes between the 'newest' and the 'current' revision of a `Composition`.
-That is, if you revert a `Composition` to a previous state that corresponds to an existing `CompositionRevision` that revision will become 'current' even if it is not the 'newest' revision (i.e. the most latest _unique_ `Composition` configuration).

 You can discover which revisions exist using `kubectl`:

 ```console